 The occurrence of this genomic amplification in Laos was then confirmed by qPCR (Figure 4A).
 Before selection (G1), a slight non-significant elevation of gene copy number was observed for three CCE genes belonging to this genomic cluster as compared to the fully susceptible line Bora-Bora with important variations suggesting a high inter-individual heterogeneity in the initial line.
 Although not significant, gene copy number were even lower after four generations without selection (G5-NS) with less variations observed.
 Conversely, four generations of selection with malathion lead to a strong increase in gene copy number for the CCE genes AAEL019678 and AAE023844 in G5-Mala individuals (up to 32-fold).
 A lower increase (~8-fold) associated with a higher variance was observed for the gene CCEAE1A, suggesting that not all G5-Mala individuals carry multiple copies of this gene.

 Quantification of CCE genes copy number in individual mosquitoes by qPCR confirmed the presence of at least two distinct structural duplication haplotypes in Laos with haplotype A including the three CCE genes and haplotype B not including CCEAE1A (Figure 4B).
-While the prevalence of these two CCE haplotypes was low in the initial composite population (7% for the haplotype A and 0% for the haplotype B) and in the G5-NS (<4% for each haplotype) their cumulated frequency reached 84% in G5-Mala individuals with haplotype B being more frequent (67%) than haplotype A (33%).
+While the prevalence of these two CCE haplotypes was low in the initial composite population (7% for the haplotype A and 0% for the haplotype B) and in the G5-NS (<4% for each haplotype) their cumulated frequency reached 84% in G5-Mala individuals with haplotype B being more frequent (at least 67% of duplicated haplotypes) than haplotype A (33% of duplicated haplotypes).

 FIGURE 4.
 Duplication haplotypes at the carboxylesterase locus.
 A: CNV of three selected CCE genes located in different positions of the carboxylesterase locus.
 For each gene, the position of the qPCR amplification product is indicated (dashed lines).
 Mean CNV were estimated by qPCR on pools of mosquitoes and are expressed as gDNA quantity relative to the fully susceptible line Bora-Bora (horizontal grey line).
 G1: unselected line at generation 1, G5-NS: unselected line at generation 5, G5-Mala: malathion-resistant line after 4 generations of selection.
 Distinct letters indicate significant mean CNV variations between populations (GLM mixed effects, N=7, p≤ 0.05).
 The two structural duplication haplotypes deduced from CNV data are represented.
 B: Frequencies of each haplotype in the different lines.
 Haplotypes frequencies were deduced from individual CNV data obtained by qPCR from 28 mosquitoes per line for the three genes AAEL019678, AAEL023844 (formerly CCEAE3A) and AAEL005113 (CCEAE1A).